ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/avax-chat-dapp/README.md

 Congratulations!
 We have successfully developed a decentralized chat application which can be deployed on Avalanche.
-We also created a boilerplate React application to use as the frontend for our dApp.
+We also created a boilerplate React application to use as the frontend for our dapp.
 As a next step, You can improve the application by adding features like delete messages, block users, or create groups of friends.
 You can also optimize the gas cost by limiting the maximum number of messages stored.